 Like in hiking, wading boots are an essential part of your fly fishing experience.
 If you slip and slide when wading a day out on the water can turn into a frustrating experience.
 You can’t go wrong with these wading boots:

 Fly Fishing Vests

-If you want to bring a bit of gear to the water a fly fishing vest can be a good investment.
+If you want to bring a bit of gear to the water a fishing vest can be a good investment.
 It gives you additional pockets to store fly boxes, priests, tippet spools, lunch, etc. Check out our Guide to Fly Fishing Vests to learn more about the topic.
-Here is a selection of great fly fishing vest you will use for a long time:
+Here is a selection of great fishing vests you will use for a long time:

 Fly Fishing Sunglasses

 Last but not least we want to take a look at fishing sunglasses.
 They are absolutely crucial when heading out to the water for multiple reasons.
 First of all a pair of glasses protects your eyes, first and foremost from flies.
 Especially when starting out getting a fly into your eye when casting can happen quickly.